jtanadi/design2020-api/data/works/03-scotty/index.md

       url: https://raa-scotty.herokuapp.com/
     - name: View on GitHub
       url: https://github.com/raa-tools/scotty
-footnotes:
-    - Scotty was written in TypeScript, React, Node, and Express, and uses socket.io to manage its WebSocket connections.
-    - v1.0 redesign is in the works.
-View it on Figma [here](https://www.figma.com/file/nB8XWWZCOI7kFJGivVbsWh/scotty?node-id=0%3A1).
 ---

 Scotty is a browser-based PDF viewer that leverages WebSocket to allow multiple users to be on the same page.
 The app was developed at RAA to address the design teams' need of reviewing architectural drawings and exhibition graphics together while working remotely.